tag—a catch tag; evaluated.

 the dynamic environment is that which was

-in force at the point of the throw
+in force at the point of the throw.

 block, catch, return-from, unwind-protect, Section 3.1 (Evaluation)

-are normally used when the exit point
+catch and throw are normally used when the exit point

-must have dynamic scope (e.g., the throw
+must have dynamic scope (e.g., the throw is not lexically enclosed

 when lexical scope is sufficient.